whisk3y3/WhisperGate/README.md

 <!-- Screenshots needed: stage3_email.png, stage3_org_lookup.png, stage3_password.png, stage3_password_error.png -->

-### Stage 4 — Verification Hold & MFA Window
+### Stage 4 — Verification Hold & MFA Relay

 After authentication, the page shows a staged verification sequence:

 1. **Authenticating credentials** (3s)
-2. **Verifying MFA** (7s) — contextual notice: *"A verification request has been sent to your registered device."*
+2. **Verifying MFA** (7s) — a default notice appears: *"A verification request has been sent to your registered device."*
 3. **Uploading scan results** (14s)
 4. **Awaiting confirmation** (20s+) — **holds indefinitely**

 This is the operator's working window.
-The target's card appears on the operator panel:
+The target's card appears on the operator panel with credential copy buttons and an **MFA Relay** section.

-1. **Copy Username** → paste into your M365 login tab
-2. **Copy Latest Password** → paste → submit
-3. Microsoft sends MFA push → target approves (primed by on-screen notice)
+#### MFA Relay Workflow

+The operator logs into M365 with the captured credentials and encounters an MFA challenge.
+Instead of hoping the target approves a random push, the operator pushes the exact challenge to the target's screen:

+**Number Match (most common with Microsoft Entra):**
+1. M365 shows "Enter 86 in your authenticator app"
+2. Operator clicks **Number Match**, types `86`, clicks **Send to Target**
+3. Target's screen switches to a Microsoft-style display showing **86** in large blue text
+4. Target enters 86 in their real authenticator app → operator is authenticated

+**Push Approval:**
+1. M365 sends a push notification
+2. Operator clicks **Push Approval**
+3. Target sees "Approve the request on your device" with a waiting spinner
+4. Target approves the push on their phone → operator is authenticated

+**TOTP Code (two-way relay):**
+1. M365 asks for a 6-digit authenticator code
+2. Operator clicks **TOTP Code**
+3. Target sees "Enter the code from your authenticator app" with an input field
+4. Target types their code and clicks Verify
+5. Code appears on operator panel as **CODE RECEIVED: 482916** with a Copy button
+6. Operator copies and pastes into M365 → authenticated

+**SMS Code (two-way relay):**
+1. M365 sends an SMS code to the target's phone
+2. Operator clicks **SMS Code**, optionally enters phone hint (e.g. "ending in 4823")
+3. Target sees "Enter the code sent to your phone ending in 4823" with an input field
+4. Target enters the SMS code and clicks Verify
+5. Code appears on operator panel → operator copies into M365 → authenticated

+After successful MFA bypass:
-4. **Mark Compromised** on the operator panel (tags MFA bypass)
+1. **Mark Compromised** on the operator panel
-5. **Release Target** → only that target sees the completion screen
+2. **Release Target** → target sees the completion screen

-> **🧠 Why this works — the MFA notice:** The notice *"A verification request has been sent to your registered device"* appears exactly when the MFA step activates on screen.
-Seconds later, the target's phone buzzes with a real MFA push (because the operator just used their credentials to log in).
-The timing and the on-screen context make the push feel completely expected — the page told them it was coming, and now it arrived.
-Without the notice, an unexpected MFA prompt might make the target pause and call their real IT department.
-With the notice, they approve it without a second thought.
-This is *priming* — setting an expectation so that when the event occurs, the brain categorizes it as "normal" rather than "suspicious."
+> **🧠 Why this works — the MFA relay:** The verification hold screen has been reframed from a passive waiting page into a live, bidirectional communication channel between the operator and the target.
+The target never leaves the page.
+They see what looks like a standard Microsoft MFA challenge — because it *is* a standard MFA challenge, just rendered on a page the operator controls.
+The target doesn't question it because the challenge matches exactly what they'd expect during a real authentication flow.
+The operator controls what challenge appears and when, turning the target into an unwitting relay for their own MFA bypass.
 >
 > **🧠 Why this works — indefinite hold:** The verification screen holds forever until the operator releases.
 There's no auto-timer that might fire too early (before the operator has authenticated) or too late (making the target suspicious).
 The operator has complete control.
 During a vishing call, this is critical — the operator can keep the target calm with "it's just verifying, sometimes this takes a minute" while they work through the MFA flow.
 The target sees animated progress indicators the entire time, which signals that something is happening.
 People are remarkably patient with loading screens as long as there's visible progress.